vaddenz/dify-plugin-daemon/README.md

 cp .env.example .env
 ```

+If you were using a non-AWS S3 storage before version 0.1.2, you need to manually set the S3_USE_AWS environment variable to false in the .env file.

 Attention that the `PYTHON_INTERPRETER_PATH` is the path to the python interpreter, please specify the correct path according to your python installation and make sure the python version is 3.11 or higher, as dify-plugin-sdk requires.

 We recommend you to use `vscode` to debug the daemon,  and a `launch.json` file is provided in the `.vscode` directory.

 ### Python environment
 #### UV